 We analyze the frequency of each type of error in our data as shown in Figure~\ref{fig:meet-inacc}.
-For \meet, we observe a greater number of splits for about 0.72 frames in one prediction window on an average, leading to overestimation (see Figure~\ref{fig:cdf-fps}).
+For \meet, we observe a greater number of splits for about 0.72 frames in one prediction window on average, leading to overestimation (see Figure~\ref{fig:cdf-fps}).
 We detect these splits by calculating the number of frames where the intra-frame packet size is greater than $\Delta_{size}^{max}$.
 In Figure~\ref{fig:meet-inacc}, we also see that a higher percentage of erroneous coalesces leads to underestimation of FPS in Webex.
-We calculate these by estimating the number of frames to which more than one RTP timestamps were assigned by \ipnonml in the prediction window.
+We calculate these by estimating the number of frames to which more than one RTP timestamp was assigned by the \ipnonml in the prediction window.